willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 For example, to add a shift to Shifts, use the [Create shift](/graph/api/schedule-post-shifts?view=graph-rest-1.0) API.

-See the [Microsoft Graph API v1.0 reference](/graph/api/resources/shift?view=graph-rest-1.0) and [Microsoft Graph API beta reference](/graph/api/resources/shift?view=graph-rest-beta) for Shifts APIs, which are listed under **Shift management**.
+See the [Microsoft Graph API v1.0 reference](/graph/api/resources/shift?view=graph-rest-1.0) for Shifts APIs, which are listed under **Shift management**.

 > [!NOTE]
 > The `MS-APP-ACT-AS` header is required in requests and must contain the ID (GUID) of the user your app is acting on behalf of.
 We recommend you use the user ID of a team owner when updating the schedule.